shahrajabian/shahrajabian.github.io/_pages/about.md

 To achieve this long-term objective, I believe we need predictive and learning-based methods for planning, decision-making, and control—methods that can be trusted to deliver reliable performance in complex real-world applications while ensuring safety.
 Lately, I’ve been especially focused on developing computationally efficient, learning-based controllers that can handle uncertain or unknown systems, learn on the fly, and still keep the system stable and within safe limits.
 More specifically, my research interests include:

 <!-- **Research Interests:**-->
+* Control Theory
-* Model Predictive Control
+* Model Predictive Control,
-* Safe Learning-Based Control
-* Intelligent Decision-Making and Control
+* Safe Learning-Based Decision-Making and Control
-* Data-Driven Modeling and Control
-* Safety-Critical Systems
-* Assured Autonomous Systems and Robotics
+* Trustworthy AI and Assured Autonomy in Cyber-Physical Systems

 In my free time, I like to stay active with sports like bodybuilding and running, and I really enjoy outdoor adventures like hiking, camping, and climbing with friends and family.
 I used to do kickboxing too.